bertie-4z/privatefund-journalentries/README.md

 |2    |9 USD         |150 shares     |7.7        |
 |3    |12 USD        |150 shares     |6.7        |

-Assume our presentation AND functional currency are both in HKD.
+Assume our presentation AND functional currency are both in **HKD**.

 Then month 0 journal entries would be: